Stress

 Ask if there's anything else you should know and if there's a way to reduce the stressor.
 For example, you can offer to help problem-solve if a particular class makes them feel overwhelmed.
 Solutions could involve coaching your child to reach out to the teacher or offering to do so on their behalf.
 Working with your child to arrive at solutions will help to build problem-solving skills.

-Our Conversation Starter Pack (CSP) is an interactive resource, available in English and Spanish, that supports parents, caregivers, trusted adults and young people in discussions about emotional wellness.
-It includes reflection questions, dialogue prompts and activities everyone can take part in.
+Jumping into a conversation about emotions can be intimidating—especially for a child.
+Our Conversation Starter Pack is an interactive resource, available in English and Spanish, that empowers parents, caregivers, trusted adults, and young people to have thoughtful discussions.
+It includes reflection questions, dialogue prompts, and activities everyone can take part in.